jacheung/jacheung.github.io/_posts/2020-04-27-defining-phd.md

 Looking back I saw that I was thinking too small in what defined a great scientist and what to look for when drafting a successful team.
 What I look for may broaden in the future but I’ve learned to embrace individuals who are inquisitive and will chase problems down.
 I believe a team of individuals who embody this simple truth will bring success to any company and mission.

 ![](/images/latest/sfn-2018.JPG)
+*Two of my favorite lab mates at the the annual Society for Neuroscience conference.
+Jinho Kim (left), myself (middle), Phillip Maire (right).*

 #### **Learning humility**